Monday, June 29, 2015

 Through the years, Eddie Murphy hasn't always been the funniest film comedian as other actors of the 80s began to become inconsistent.
 He's been over many movies that he's known to be proud of doing, and I'm sorry to say that most of them are travesties like Norbit, The Adventures of Pluto Nash and A Thousand Words.
 He is yet to make a comeback to reclaim the talent he once had.
 DADDY DAY CARE is the film you don't want to take too seriously if you want a lighthearted movie with toilet humour.
 Then this would be a good film.
 Murphy fits the bill.
 He gets paired with co-stars Jeff Garlin and Steve Zahn in the cast.
 Also included is actress Anjelica Huston, who did a fantastic job with her calm and antagonistic portrayal of the headmistress.

-Since Steve Zahn's character is a typical fanboy stereotype, I was surprised that the filmmakers made fun of the original series of Star Trek in this film.
+Since Steve Zahn's character is a typical fanboy stereotype, I was surprised that the filmmakers made fun of the original Star Trek series in this film.
 I enjoyed one scene when Eddie opens the door and discovers the bathroom is now in the grot.

 It's not one of my favourites, but DADDY DAY CARE is a solid guarantee for families that they should give it a chance and forget the all-atrocious sequel Daddy Day Camp.